NoBlackBoxes/LastBlackBox/README.md

 ## Goals

 This is course about neuroscience *and* technology.
-You will learn about the brain by building an increasingly complex robot.
+You will learn about the brain by building an increasingly complex brain-shaped robot.

 ## Principles